ropensci/taxadb/README.md

 status](https://www.r-pkg.org/badges/version/taxadb)](https://cran.r-project.org/package=taxadb)

-The goal of `taxadb` is to provide *fast*, *consistent* access to taxonomic data, supporting common tasks such as resolving taxonomic names to identifiers, looking up higher classification ranks of given species, or returning a list of all species below a given rank.
+The goal of `taxadb` is to provide *fast*, *consistent* access to taxonomic data, supporting commont tasks such as resolving taxonomic names to identifiers, looking up higher classification ranks of given species, or returning a list of all species below a given rank.
 These tasks are particularly common when synthesizing data across large